-A microcontroller, on the other hand, has the CPU, RAM, ROM, and peripherals all embedded onto a single chip.
+On the other hand, a microcontroller has the CPU, RAM, ROM, and peripherals all embedded onto a single chip.
 This effectively makes it a computer on a single chip.

 With everything embedded on a single chip, a microcontroller, of course, has lower performance capabilities than a microprocessor powered computer.
 However, when it comes to typical IoT devices such as smart industrial machines, microcontrollers are a much better choice, as they provide sufficient computing power while keeping costs and complexity low.

 There are hundreds of CPUs on the market, so it’s important to understand common features before deciding on the best CPU for your IoT project.